 Keeping your smartphone on Wi-Fi is the key to not using up your mobile data allotment.
 Once consumed, you’ll start racking up overages or have to recharge/top-up with more mobile data.

-- Move your current Wi-Fi router to a central, upper level of the house.
+- Move your current Wi-Fi router to the house’s central upper level.

 - Upgrade your router to a higher-quality, multi-band device or

-- Purchase a mesh Wi-Fi system that includes several Wi-Fi access points that work together to remove any weak or dead spots in coverage.
+- Purchase a mesh Wi-Fi system with several access points that work together to remove any weak or dead spots in coverage.